videolan/vlc/README.md

 # Contributing & Community

 **VLC** is maintained by a community of people, and VideoLAN is not paying any of them.\
-The community is composed of developers, helpers, maintainers, designers and writers that want this open source project to thrive.
+The community is composed of developers, helpers, maintainers, designers, and writers that want this open source project to thrive.

-The main development of VLC is done in the C language, but this repository also contains plenty of C++, Obj-C, asm and Rust.
+The main development of VLC is done in the C language, but this repository also contains plenty of C++, Obj-C, asm, and Rust.

 Other repositories linked to vlc are done in languages including Kotlin/Java [(Android)](https://code.videolan.org/videolan/vlc-android/), Swift [(iOS)](https://code.videolan.org/videolan/vlc-ios/), and C# [(libVLCSharp)](https://code.videolan.org/videolan/libvlcsharp/).